jejacks0n/protosite/README.md

 You can do this from the project root.

 - `yarn link`
-- `yarn link "@legwork/vue-protosite"`
+- `yarn link "@protosite/vue-protosite"`

 Next, you'll want a database and a user to connect with, so run the seeds.
-This will give you an admin@legworkstudio.com / password user and login and some default page data.
+This will give you an admin@protosite / password user and login and some default page data.

 - `bundle install`